Homemade Lemon Curd Recipe: Silky, Tart, and Ready in 20 Minutes

 - Saucepan: This recipe makes a small portion, no more than

-- Sterilized jar with a lid: If you plan to use the curd for a later time, you will need this.
+- Sterilized jar with a lid: If you plan to use the curd later, you will need this.

 Ingredients You Need